Chinese new year: a blessing for everyone!

 The start of a new year is a unique opportunity to reflect on the previous year and spend time with family and friends.
 The way Asians celebrate the New Year differs significantly from Western culture and other areas.
 This is significant for Eastern culture in general and Asia in particular.
 The traditional Chinese New Year is a fascinating event in Sri Lanka.
 Read on to find out how the Chinese New Year in Sri Lanka differs from the Chinese New Year in other Asian nations.

 Suppose you visit Sri Lanka around the new year, you will have a chance to watch how Sri Lanka celebrates the Chinese New Year.
 Who knows, you could be invited to the same traditional ritual as well.
 Begin arranging your vacation by obtaining an e-Visa from the Sri Lanka Immigration Services.
-Visit our website to see how fast and convenient our e-Visa service and other extra services are!
+Visit our website to see how fast and convenient our e-visa service and other extra services are!

 Read more: